abinit/abipy_book/abipy_book/lumabi/intro/intro.md

 ![The LumiWork module, an AbiPy Workflow that automates ABINIT DFT tasks with $\Delta$SCF constrained occupations.](../paper/LumiWork.pdf)

 The LumiWork module automates ABINIT DFT tasks with $\Delta$SCF constrained occupations.
-It manages two structural relaxations (ground and excited states), and optional static SCF and non-SCF band structure calculations.
+It manages two structural relaxations (ground-state and excite-state), and optional static SCF and NSCF band structure calculations.
-The main outputs are collected in netcdf format, ready for post-processing.
+The main results are stored in netcdf files, ready for post-processing.

 ### 2. $\Delta$SCF Post-Processing Module

 ![The $\Delta$SCF module, designed to post-process $\Delta$SCF constrained-occupation calculations using a one-dimensional configuration-coordinate model.](../paper/dSCF_post_process.pdf)

-This module processes the netcdf output files from LumiWork, analyzing them with a one-dimensional configuration coordinate model (1D-CCM).
+This module processes the netcdf output files produced by LumiWork, and analyze them with a one-dimensional configuration coordinate model (1D-CCM).
-It computes transition energies, Huang-Rhys factors, effective phonon frequencies, lineshapes using the 1D-CCM, and helps analyze atomic relaxations.
+It computes transition energies, Huang-Rhys factors, effective phonon frequencies, lineshapes within the 1D-CCM, and helps analyze atomic relaxations.

 ### 3. Lineshape Calculation Module